‘The Handmaid’s Tale’: Elisabeth Moss Gives Her Take On The Shocking Season 2 Finale

 Warning: This article contains spoilers from the Season 2 finale of The Handmaid’s Tale.

-Hulu released the Season 2 finale episode of its Emmy Award winning show The Handmaid’s Tale on Wednesday and as fans probably anticipated, it was shocking with the unexpected twist at the end.
-Elisabeth Moss who portrays the heroine, Offred/June, recently sat down with The Hollywood Reporter to explain why the episode needed to end the way it did.
+Hulu released the Season 2 finale episode of its Emmy Award winning show The Handmaid’s Tale on Wednesday, and as fans probably anticipated, it was shocking with the unexpected twist at the end.
+Elisabeth Moss, who portrays the heroine, Offred/June, recently sat down with the Hollywood Reporter to explain why the episode needed to end the way it did.

 Offred is delivered with the opportunity to finally escape the horrors of Gilead with her daughter, Nichole/Holly, for good, which she takes.
 However, in an unforeseen shocking turn of events, Offred hands her baby girl over to fellow handmaid Emily, played by Emmy-winning actress Alexis Bledel, and then slams the door to the car carrying them both shut without her in it.
 She watches the car disappear into the night before pulling the hood of her red cape over her head, turning around and walking away.

-As to be expected, a lot of fans were blind-sighted by Offred’s move and are now left with confusion as to why Offred would suddenly make the last-minute decision to stay in Gilead after she spent all of Season 2 swearing up and down she and her baby would both get out.
+As to be expected, a lot of fans were blindsided by Offred’s move and are now left with confusion as to why Offred would suddenly make the last-minute decision to stay in Gilead after she spent all of Season 2 swearing up and down she and her baby would both get out.

 According to Moss, who was just recently nominated for an Emmy for the second year in a row, there are two reasons as to why she believes Offred choosing to stay was the right move and her other daughter, Hannah, has a lot to do with it.